Short-handed US advances to women’s volleyball semifinals

 “I told them when Jordan Poulter got hurt that out of the match against Italy, the great teams adapt and compensate and adjust,” Kiraly said.
 “We’ve been doing a really nice job of that.”

-Hancock and Drews are part of a group of several first-time Olympians like Thompson, Poulter, outside hitter Michelle Bartsch-Hackley and libero Justine Wong-Orantes that have had stellar tournaments so far.
+Hancock and Drews are part of a group of several first-time Olympians such as Thompson, Poulter, outside hitter Michelle Bartsch-Hackley and libero Justine Wong-Orantes that have had stellar tournaments so far.

-The mix of youth with experience in three-time Olympians like Akinradewo Gunderson and captain Jordan Larson has been a good formula for the U.S.
+The mix of youth with experience in three-time Olympians such as Akinradewo Gunderson and captain Jordan Larson has been a good formula for the U.S.

 “They’re playing like it’s any other tournament,” Akinradewo Gunderson said about her inexperienced teammates.
 “They’re playing with a lot of confidence and fearlessness.
 That is truly inspiring for me to see them just get after it.
 It’s easy maybe in big moments to shrink.
 I think everyone is being even bigger in the moment.”